Get started with the Java SDK

 import com.commercetools.api.models.shopping_list.*;

-A list of the available packages to import can be found in the Javadoc.
+You can find a list of the available packages to import in the Javadoc.

 Using builders